 The progression of the reaction will be observed using a pH meter and a titration curve will be created using the experimental data.
-You will start with a sample containing only the acid and indicator and slowly add your standardized base.
+You will start with a sample containing acid and slowly add your standardized base.
 A titration curve is simply a plot of the pH of an acid versus the volume of base added, or vice versa.

 The titration curve gives a good description of how an acid-base reaction proceeds.
-The pH will start out low and acidic, then increase as it approaches the equivalence point, where the concentration of acid equals that of the base.
-Then as the solution becomes more basic, it will slowly rise and level off as an excess amount of base is added.
+The pH will start out low and acidic, then increase as it approaches the equivalence point.
+The equivalence point is where the concentration of acid equals that of the base.
+If you know the concentration of one of these components, you can determine the concentration of the other using the equivalence point.
+As more base is added, the pH of the solution will continue to rise and then level off.